WebSpellChecker/wproofreader-docker/README.md

 * `<Dockerfile_name>` a Dockerfile name, e.g. `Dockerfile`, `DockerfileCentOS` or `DockerfileRedHat`
 * `<path_to_Dockerfile_directory>` the path to a Dockerfile directory, not to Dockerfile itself.
 If a Dockerfile is in the same directory, e.g. `/wproofreader-docker/`, you need to use to use `.` instead of the path.

-Also if you don't want to modify `Dockerfile` you are able to provide any installation parameter through `--build-arg`.
+Also, if you don't want to modify `Dockerfile` you are able to provide any installation parameter through `--build-arg`.
 For example:

 ```
 docker build -t local/wsc_app:x.x.x --build-arg ACTIVATE_LICENSE=1 --build-arg LICENSE_TICKET_ID=6u*************ZO -f Dockerfile .